ropensci-archive/outsider/README.md

 # it contains a function for printing 'Hello World!' in Ubuntu 18.04
 repo <- 'dombennett/om..hello.world'
 module_install(repo = repo)
+#> Warning: No 'dombennett/om..hello.world' found.
+#> Warning in module_install(repo = repo): It looks like 'dombennett/om..hello.world' is not successfully passing its tests on GitHub.
+#> The module might not build or function properly.
 #> [1] TRUE
 # look up the help files for the module
 module_help(repo = repo)